On feebly compact inverse primitive (semi)topological semigroups: Products of feebly compact inverse primitive semitopological semigroups and their Stone- C ech compactifications

 Also, in the case of a Hausdorff semitopological semigroup $S$ the proof is similar. \end{proof}

-The following theorem is a counterpart of Comfort--Ross Theorem for primitive pseudocompact semitopological inverse semigroups.
+The following result is an extension of the Comfort--Ross Theorem for primitive feebly compact semitopological inverse semigroups.

-\begin{theorem} Let $\{S_j\colon j\in\mathscr{J}\}$ be a non-empty family of primitive semitopological inverse semigroups such that for each $j\in\mathscr{J}$ the semigroup $S_j$ is either semiregular pseudocompact or Hausdorff countably compact, and moreover each maximal subgroup of $S_j$ a pseudocompact paratopological group.
-Then the direct product $\prod_{j\in\mathscr{J}}S_j$ with the Tychonoff topology is a pseudocompact semitopological inverse semigroup. \end{theorem}
+\begin{theorem} Let $\{S_j\colon j\in\mathscr{J}\}$ be a family of primitive semitopological inverse semigroups such that for each $j\in\mathscr{J}$ the semigroup $S_j$ is either semiregular feebly compact or Hausdorff countably compact, and suppose that each maximal subgroup of $S_j$ a feebly compact paratopological group.
+Then the direct product $\prod_{j\in\mathscr{J}}S_j$ with the Tychonoff topology is a feebly compact semitopological inverse semigroup. \end{theorem}